The Railway Children Return

 Historic steam and diesel locomotives, carriages and wagons complete the authentic scene of any period from the 1860s to the 1960s.
-These locomotives and carriages, which include the Vintage Carriage Trust* collection at Ingrow, are appropriate for the late Victorian and Edwardian periods right through to the late 1960s.
+These locomotives and carriages, including the Vintage Carriage Trust* collection at Ingrow, are appropriate for the late Victorian and Edwardian periods through to the late 1960s.

 Vintage Carriages Trust – Britain’s premier independent collection of historic carriages is based at Rail Story, the Museum of Rail Travel, Ingrow West on the KWVR.
 See the Vintage Carriages Trust for full details – click here.